harveyl888/harveyl888.github.io/_drafts/app_setup.md

 #### Linking

-I run a shiny server pro instance with other users and store apps in a ShinyApps subfolder under home.
+I run a shiny server pro instance with other users and store apps in a ~/ShinyApps subfolder under home.
 Each app has its own subfolder and, rather than copy a working version of the app into the subfolder I use a symbolic link to point to the app instance under my codes folder.
 The prod version points to the **release** folder, containing the latest release of the app and the dev version points to the app's active folder.
-This allows changes to the dev without affecting the prod version.
+This allows code development and testing on the dev version as other users access the prod version.

 #### Updates and Downtime

 When an update needs to be made, or if there's an issue with the app and a hotfix needs to be applied it can be useful to have a service page informing users of the app's status.
-I use a **service** subfolder containing a small app to let users know of potential issues.
-In addition to informing, it can also point to another subfolder under ShinyApps containing a symbolic link to an archived version.
+I use a **service** subfolder containing a shiny app that generates a static webpage to let users know of potential issues.
+In addition to informing, it can also point to another subfolder under ~/ShinyApps containing a symbolic link to an archived version.
 This allows users to continue to use the previous version of the app as changes are made.
 In order to use a service page, the link in the ShinyApps prod subfolder is simply changed from pointing to the **release** folder to point to the **service** folder (both contain an app.R file).
 An example of a service app is shown below.

 ```r
 ##